hiimjasmine00/MoreObjectInfo/about.md

 # More Object Info
-A mod that adds more object info to the level editor.
+A mod that improves editor object info.

 # Features
+- Object info text that changes dynamically when the object is moved, rotated, scaled, or transformed
-- Extra object properties in the object info selection text, which can be enabled or disabled in the mod's settings
+- Extra object properties in the object info text, which can be enabled or disabled in the mod's settings

 # List of Properties
 - Object ID